Deep Learning for Instance Retrieval: A Survey: Retrieval via Learning DCNN Representations

 \item {\bf Transition matrix definition}, a row-stochastic matrix \cite{donoser2013diffusion}, determines the probabilities of transiting from one node to another in the graph.
 These probabilities are proportional to the affinities between nodes, which can be measured by Geodesic distance (\emph{e.g.} the summation of weights of relevant edges).

-\item {\bf Iteration scheme}, to re-valuate and update the values in affinity matrix by the manifold similarity until some kind of convergence is achieved.
-Most algorithms are iteration-based \cite{donoser2013diffusion}, \cite{iscen2018mining}, as illustrated in Figure \ref{manifold_learning_pipeline}. \end{enumerate} Diffusion process algorithms are indispensable for unsupervised fine-tuning.
-Better image similarity is guaranteed when it is improved based on initialization (\emph{e.g.} regional similarity \cite{iscen2017efficient} or high order information \cite{xu2017iterative}).
-However, the diffusion process requires more computation and searching due to the iteration scheme \cite{zhaomodelling2018}, a limitation which cannot meet the efficiency requirements of image retrieval.
-To mitigate this, Nicolas \etal \cite{aziere2019ensemble} apply the closed-form convergence solution of a random walk in each mini-batch to estimate the manifold similarities instead of running many iterations.
-Some studies replace the diffusion process on a kNN graph with a diffusion network \cite{liu2019guided}, which is derived from graph convolution networks \cite{kipf2016semi}.
-Their end-to-end framework allows efficient computation during the training and testing stages.
+\item {\bf Iteration scheme}, to re-valuate and update the values in the affinity matrix by the manifold similarity until some convergence is achieved.
+Most algorithms are iteration-based \cite{iscen2018mining},\cite{donoser2013diffusion}, as illustrated in Figure \ref{manifold_learning_pipeline}. \end{enumerate} Diffusion process algorithms are indispensable for unsupervised fine-tuning.
+Better image similarity is guaranteed when it is improved based on initialization (\emph{e.g.} regional similarity \cite{iscen2017efficient} or higher order information \cite{xu2017iterative}).
+Diffusion is normally iterative and is computationally demanding \cite{zhaomodelling2018}, a limitation which cannot meet the efficiency requirements of image retrieval.
+To reduce the computational complexity, Bai \etal \cite{bai2018regularized} propose a regularized diffusion process, facilitated by an efficient iteration-based solver.
+Zhao \etal \cite{zhaomodelling2018} regard the diffusion process as a non-linear kernel mapping function, which is then modelled by a deep neural network.
+Other studies replace the diffusion process on a kNN graph with a diffusion network \cite{liu2019guided}, which is derived from graph convolution networks \cite{kipf2016semi}, an end-to-end trainable framework which allows efficient computation during training and testing.

 Once the manifold space is learned, samples are mined by computing geodesic distances based on the Floyd-Warshall algorithm or by comparing the set difference \cite{iscen2018mining}.
 The selected samples are fed into deep networks to perform fine-tuning.